Recent Trends in Artificial Intelligence Technology: A Scoping Review: Natural language processing

 \subsubsection{Aspect-agnostic ABSA}

-Long Short-Term Memory networks (LTSM), Graph Convolutional Networks (GCN) and pre-trained BERT are all used in ABSA models as a context encoder.
-LTSM is used as a sequence-based context encoder, GCN as a graph-based context encoder, and BERT as a pre-trained context encoder.
+Long Short-Term Memory networks (LSTM), Graph Convolutional Networks (GCN) and pre-trained BERT are all used in ABSA models as a context encoder.
+LSTM is used as a sequence-based context encoder, GCN as a graph-based context encoder, and BERT as a pre-trained context encoder.
 They generate hidden states which are fed to the next module~\citep{aspect}.

-According to \cite{aspect}, in these hidden states aspect-specific information might be discarded and aspect-irrelevant information might be retained.
+According to~\citet{aspect}, in these hidden states aspect-specific information might be discarded and aspect-irrelevant information might be retained.
 The study introduced three context encoders with aspect aware (AA) mechanism.
 The encoders were based on LSTM, GCN and BERT.
 The results show the proposed AA mechanism improves the performance of the vanilla versions of the encoders.